mehdi-hexing/Avast/README.md

 >
 > Telegram channel : `@yourchannel`

+## ❗️ NOTE
+> **After you build the robot using `@botfather`, make that robot on the admin channel and access it to send the message and send /start in your Telegram Bot.**
 ## ⚠️ DISCLAIMER
 **This github repo is for EDUCATIONAL PURPOSES ONLY.
 I am NOT under any responsibility if a problem occurs.**
 ## ☎️ CONTACT ME